 Use the GnuTLS utility certtools to generate the private key as indicated below.
 Pick a descriptive name to use in place of <keyname> (see the Naming section).
 Other options for private key generation exist, and are detailed in the certtool documentation.

-$ certtool --generate-privkey --outfile <keyname> Generating a 1024 bit RSA private key...Generating the key can take 15-30 minutes depending on computer usage.
+$ certtool --generate-privkey --bits 4096 --outfile <keyname> Generating a 4096 bit RSA private key...Generating the key can take 15-30 minutes depending on computer usage.
 This is not caused by lengthly, intensive computations, but rather the need for highly random numbers.
 If the key generation process is not satisfied with the randomness of the numbers it has generated for the key, it will continue to get more random numbers until it finds something suitably random.
 Create more randomness by using the computer while the key is generated.

 - Once the key is generated, lock down its file permissions: